tdeekens/flopflip/readme.md

 );
 ```

+#### Syncing the store reducer with adapters

-In addition to initiating `flopflip` when creating your store, you would still wrap most or all of your application's tree in
+In addition to initiating `flopflip` when creating your store, you could still wrap most or all of your application's tree in
-`ConfigureFlopFlip` to identify a user and setup the integration with LaunchDarkly or any other flag provider or adapter
+`ConfigureFlopFlip`.
+This is needed when you want to identify as a user and setup the integration with LaunchDarkly or any other flag provider or adapter.

+Note: This is not needed when using the memory-adapter.

 ```js
 import adapter from '@flopflip/launchdarkly-adapter';